richarddwang/electra_pytorch/README.md

 |Mean|Std|Max|Min|#models|
 |---|---|---|---|---|
 |81.38|0.57|82.23|80.42|14|

-Tabel 4.
-Statistics of dev results of small models.
+*Tabel 4:* Statistics of dev results of small models.
 Every model is pretrained from scratch with different seeds and finetuned for 10 random runs for each GLUE task.
 Score of a model is the average of the best of 10 for each task.
 (The process is as same as the one described in the paper) As we can see, although ELECTRA is mocking adeversarial training, it has a good training stability.

 ## How stable is ELECTRA finetuing on GLUE ?
 |Model|CoLA|SST|MRPC|STS|QQP|MNLI|QNLI|RTE|
 |---|---|---|---|---|---|---|---|---|
 |ELECTRA-Small-OWT (my)|1.30|0.49|0.7|0.29|0.1|0.15|0.33|1.93

-Table 5.
-Standard deviation for each task.
+*Table 5:* Standard deviation for each task.
 This is the same model as Table 1, which finetunes 10 runs for each task.

 # Discussion
 [HuggingFace forum post](https://discuss.huggingface.co/t/electra-training-reimplementation-and-discussion/1004/7)